 There are several methods for proving your military service.
 Here are the most common methods and availability:

 - Military ID Card: Current servicemembers and retirees can use their issued military ID card.
+Schedule an appointment through RAPIDS for a new military ID card.

 - Veterans Health Identification Card: Available through the VA for eligible veterans.